zeront4e/git-data-lib/README.md

 When using object-level encryption, the entire object is encrypted as a single unit.

-You can use the "GdlSecretDataRepository" annotation to encrypt an entire data object:
+You can use the `@GdlSecretDataRepository` annotation to encrypt an entire data object:

 ```java
 import io.github.zeront4e.gdl.annotations.GdlSecretProperty;